Christ-Mind-Teachings/cmi-jsb/_til/chap05.md

 for the time being is finished.
 But do the cells die or lose consciousness?
-No, they simply sleep or rest for a period, and after a while unite with other cells and form new combinations, and sooner or later appear in other manifestations of life, -- perhaps mineral, perhaps vegetable, perhaps animal; showing that they still retain their original consciousness and but await the action of My Will to join together in a new organism to do the work of the new consciousness through which I desire to manifest.
+No, they simply sleep or rest for a period, and after a while unite with other cells and form new combinations, and sooner or later appear in other manifestations of life, &ndash; perhaps mineral, perhaps vegetable, perhaps animal; showing that they still retain their original consciousness and but await the action of My Will to join together in a new organism to do the work of the new consciousness through which I desire to manifest.

-Then apparently this cell consciousness is a consciousness common to all bodies, -- mineral, vegetable, animal, human, -- each cell fitted perhaps by experience for a certain general kind of work?
+Then apparently this cell consciousness is a consciousness common to all bodies, &ndash; mineral, vegetable, animal, human, &ndash; each cell fitted perhaps by experience for a certain general kind of work?

 Yes, this cell consciousness is common to every cell of every body, no